Chart Color Schemes

 Infrastructure

-Mandurah - East has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally
+Mandurah - East has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects likely impacting the area.
-Key projects include Mandurah Health Precinct Structure Plan, Structure Plan Lot 601 Old Pinjarra Road, Varsity Park Estate, and Central Park Estate.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified six such projects likely to affect the region.
+Notable ones include Mandurah Health Precinct Structure Plan, Structure Plan Lot 601 Old Pinjarra Road, Varsity Park Estate, and Central Park Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.